 Generic Name: ritonavir (Oral route)

-Coadministration of ritonavir with sedative hypnotics, antiarrhythmics, or ergot alkaloid preparations may result in potentially serious and/or life-threatening adverse events due to possible effects of ritonavir on the hepatic metabolism of certain drugs .
+Coadministration of ritonavir with several classes of drugs including sedative hypnotics, antiarrhythmics, or ergot alkaloid preparations may result in potentially serious or life-threatening adverse events due to possible effects of ritonavir on the hepatic metabolism of certain drugs.
+Review medications taken by patients prior to prescribing ritonavir or when prescribing other medications to patients already taking ritonavir .

 Commonly used brand name(s)